tomnguyen295/PacmanAI/README.md

 - Part 3 includes the implementation of Q-learning agents, taking advantage of reinforcement learning in order to train the Pacman agent beforehand.
 These agents try to learn what the best policy is for playing a map.
 Given any current state on the map, they will adopt their learned policy to take a specific action.
 Agents implemented here are the basic Q-learning agent, and an approximate Q-learning agent

+  Usage example: python pacman.py -l mediumClassic -p ApproximateQAgent -a extractor=SimpleExtractor -x 50 -n 60

+  -x specifies the number of training runs, -n specifies the number of games to play

+Credit to UC Berkeley for the basic template of this project: http://ai.berkeley.edu

+Modified slightly by UCSB for the purposes of their AI class